rexposadas/MQBroker/README.md

 # MQBroker

-This is a "How To" guide on how to create and use a custom MQTT broker in an Ignition application.
+This is a "How To" guide on building and integrating a custom MQTT broker in Ignition.

 The custom MQTT Broker was written in Go.